 God blessed Abraham greatly, because of his obedience, and he became fabulously wealthy.
 The son of promise had been born through Sarah, as God had said, and God had even cemented His covenant with Abraham, through the sign of circumcision.. and for many long years this man, whom God credited with righteousness, because of his faith, was blessed in many ways.

-Many long years passed and the Lord was silent in his love towards this man of God, and probably Abraham thought that this happy state of affairs would continue on - but his happy life was soon to be shattered, by the next communication he received from the Lord, for we discover, in the following verses, that God instructed him to 'Take now your son, your only son, whom you love, Isaac, and go to the land of Moriah, and offer him there as a burnt offering on one of the mountains of which I will tell you.'
+Many long years passed, and the Lord was silent in his love towards this man of God, and Abraham may have thought that this happy state of affairs would continue on - but his life was soon to be shattered, by the next communication he received from the Lord, for we discover, in the following verses, that God instructed him to, 'Take now your son, your only son, whom you love, Isaac, and go to the land of Moriah, and offer him there as a burnt offering on one of the mountains of which I will tell you.'

 Only one type of offering was made to the Lord before the Law was given to Moses - a burnt offering.
 We see men like Abel, Noah, Job and Abraham making burnt offerings to God, before any of the Levitical sacrifices were instituted for Israel.
 A burnt offering is not a compulsory, sacrificial directive, demanded by God.
 A burnt offering is a voluntary, free-will love-gift, that is presented to the Lord willingly.

 We are supplied, in the verses that follow, with the reason that God spoke to Abraham on this occasion.
-The Lord wanted to test His servant's faith in Him, as the Source of his supply - his Provider and his Benefactor.
-And God continues to test the faith of all His children today, because He knows that the sort of decision Abraham had to make, would develop and increase His faith in God and reliance on Him.
+The Lord wanted to test His servant's faith.
+He wanted his to demonstrate that God was Abraham's trusted Source of supply - his Provider and Benefactor.
+And God continues to test the faith of all His children today, because He knows that the sort of decision Abraham had to make, would develop and increase His faith and reliance on God.

-God knows that suffering produces fortitude, builds character and develops our faith and hope in Him.
-Indeed, Paul instructs us to be joyful when encountering various trials, for when we persevere under serious difficulties; our faith will be strengthened, and in His grace God has promised those who remain faithful during trials and tribulations, will one day receive a crown of life, which the Lord has promised to those who love Him.
+God knows that suffering produces fortitude, builds character, and develops our faith and hope in Him.
+Indeed, Paul instructs us to be joyful when encountering various trials, for when we persevere under serious difficulties, our faith is strengthened.
+In His grace God has promised those who remain faithful in trials and tribulations, will one day receive a crown of life, which the Lord has promised to those who love Him.

 God desires that ALL His children grow in grace, mature in their Christian life and come into a deeper, and more intimate knowledge of His character and His will.
-God knows that through pain and heartache, faith is fine-tuned and and trust is Him is sharpened through seasons of suffering.
-God desires to hone our faith in Him and develop an increasing trust in Him, even when circumstances appear to dictate a devastating outcome.
+God knows that through pain and heartache, our faith is fine-tuned and our trust in Him is sharpened through seasons of suffering.
+God desires to hone our faith and develop an increasing trust in Him, even when circumstances appear to dictate a devastating outcome.

-It is unlikely that God will speak to us in the clear voice, which Abraham heard, but God's plans and purposes for all his children remain the same.
-That we trust Him in all things and do not allow the problems, pain and persecution we undergo to cause us to waver in our resolve to believe God's Word - even when He says things we do not want to hear.
+It is unlikely that God will speak to us in the clear voice, which Abraham heard, but God's plans and purposes for all his children remain the same - that we trust Him in all things and do not allow the problems, pain, and persecution to cause us to waver in our resolve to believe God's Word - even when He says things we do not want to hear.

-Abraham believed God when he left the pagan city of Ur, but his faith was tested and deepened, when he was commanded by God to set out for Mount Moriah to offer his one and only beloved son of promise, as an love-offering to the Lord.
-Abraham believed God and was justified.. and Abraham continued to believe God, throughout various tests and trials he underwent - and Abraham grew in grace and in a knowledge of the God in Whom he trusted.
+Abraham believed God when he left the pagan city of Ur, but his faith was tested and deepened, when he was commanded by God to set out for Mount Moriah to offer his one and only beloved son of promise, as a love-offering to the Lord.
+Abraham believed God and was justified at the start of his journey and Abraham continued to believe God, throughout various tests and trials he underwent - and Abraham grew in grace and in a knowledge of the God in Whom he trusted.